TAB0048/alg-project/README.md

 ## Documentation

-To generate documentation using Doxygen, follow these steps:
+Tto generate documentation using Doxygen, follow these steps:

 1. Make sure Doxygen is installed on your system.
 2. In the project directory, run: `doxygen Doxyfile`.
 3. Open the generated HTML documentation located in the `doc` directory.

+## Testing

+This project contains both original testing data (HeightMap1.txt) and two other testing files (HeightMap2.txt and HeightMap3.txt).